sabashahbaz/Harry_vs_Dementor/README.md

 ## Gameplay Features

-Control Harry Potter's movement at the bottom of the screen using arrow keys.
+Control Harry Potter's movement using arrow keys.
-Shoot spells at the Dementors using the left shift key to eliminate them.
+Shoot spells at the Dementor using the left shift key to eliminate them.
-Dodge the incoming shots from the Dementors to avoid losing health.
-Dementors at the top of the screen shoot spells towards Harry, adding an element of challenge and strategy to the game.
 Defeating Dementors earns you points, while getting hit by their spells reduces your health.
 The game features dynamic visuals, including character animations and spell effects, thanks to the Pygame library.